The Best Wireless Monitors (and Accessories) – November 2019

 The physical design is relatively the same, with thin bezels around the top and bottom of the device and a thicker bezel along the bottom to house the lighting and display components.
 Like the smaller model, this display has the same exact wireless connection options, complete with a single HDMI port as backup for using wired displays.
 Again, it would’ve been nice to see VGA on this larger model, or at least a DisplayPort or second HDMI port, but the wireless option is basically it’s own display connector in and of itself; we’ll take what we can get.
 The good news: this model had its USB ports upgraded to USB 3.0 ports, offering four total.
 Unlike the smaller model, this display doesn’t have built-in speakers, so you’ll need to use the 3.5mm jack to plug speakers into the device.

 Outside of these small changes, the other big change comes from the removal of wireless charging in the base.
 In 2016, when these models were released, it might have made sense to remove the wireless charging feature in order to present users with the option to either buy the more-consumer grade monitor or the more advanced Ultrasharp-branded one.
-However, two years later, the removal of wir eless charging from the more-premium model doesn’t make sense.
+However, two years later, the removal of wireless charging from the more-premium model doesn’t make sense.
 As we mentioned previously, more and more users have wireless-capable devices, making the removal seem less like a sensible one and more like a misstep.
-In addition to the growing library of Android devices with wireless charging, every 2017 iPhone model is also capable of charging wirelessly.
-If you’re ride or die on the idea of wireless charging in the base, you’ll want to stick to the smaller model here.
+Most modern phones do support wireless charging these days, so you might want to stick with the smaller monitor.

 - Better display tech